gogoair/react-combo-select/README.md

 React dropdown for select and multiselect

 ## LATEST
+- Icons for active and inactive state using iconSelectActive nad iconSelectInactive
+- Better handling for new props, NOW you only have to set either text or value and other one will be recognized
 - Moving forward towards version 1 :) removed a lot of setStates, faster rendering
 - Resolving appearing of second select on iPad/Windows IE
 - Added alphanumerical sorting, combination of ordering of stings and number